Gopinath Munde: Personal life

 Gopinath Munde's parents, Pandurang Rao and Limbabai, faced numerous challenges but were determined to provide him with a good education.
 After his father's death in 1969, his brothers took on the responsibility of supporting his education.
 Munde was the third child in his family.
-He is a political figure belonging to the Vanjari community and has held significant roles in Bharatiya Janata Party.
+He is a political figure belonging to the dominant Vanjari community and has held significant roles in Bharatiya Janata Party.

 During his college days at Ambajogai, Munde met Pradnya, who would later become his wife.
 Pradnya, a graduate, chose to be a homemaker.
 His brother in-law, Pramod Mahajan, was a well-known politician and served as Union Cabinet Minister in the Atal Bihari Vajpayee government.
 They lived in the same apartment building next to each other in Worli until the tragic murder of Pramod Mahajan (at the hands of his own brother Pravin Mahajan).

 Munde and Pradnya had three daughters: Pankaja, Pritam, and Yashashree.
 Pankaja Munde, the eldest, served as a cabinet minister in the Maharashtra Government from 2014 to 2019.
 Pritam Munde, their second daughter, became a member of the Lok Sabha in 2014, winning the seat left vacant by her father's sudden and tragic death.